Pauli Lovejoy: Career

 "Believe in Me" the second single from THE IDEA OF TOMORROW, premiered on Complex. and had its first radio play on Annie Mac's BBC Radio 1 show.
 Apple Music included the single on their Best of The Week Playlist.
-"Believe in Me" as garnered attention from Dazed and Nylon.
+"Believe in Me" garnered attention from Dazed and Nylon.

 On 9 December 2016 Pauli released his debut EP, THE IDEA OF TOMORROW, with long-time collaborator and fellow London-producer Kwes on Kobalt.

 In partnership with social media app, Vero, Pauli premiered his Visual EP, THE IDEA OF TOMORROW, an afrofuturist fairytale set on Kepler-452b, directed by Rohan Blair-Mangat.
 Pauli states “there is a vital synergy between my music and the visuals (as will be demonstrated with my forthcoming releases).”

 In 2017 Pauli debuted his first live show as a solo artist during Paris Fashion Week at Les Bains Paris.

 Their EP Secret Life of a Badman was released December 20, 2018.

 Throughout the spring of 2021, Pauli released singles that culminated in the EP Secret Life of a Badman (Vol.2) which was released May 21, 2021.
 Later that year, they joined Harry Styles' band as a percussionist and MD for Love on Tour.

+Lovejoy served as the opening act for Irish rock band U2 during their 2023–2024 concert residency, U2:UV Achtung Baby Live, at Sphere in the Las Vegas Valley.
+During the pre-show, they DJ'ed music from inside a neon Trabant that moved around the general admission area.